-Trump Calls Off Eagles Visit Over Anthem Dispute
+Trump Calls Off Event for NFL’s Eagles, Cites Anthem Dispute

 He went on: “There are a lot of people on the team that have plenty of different views.
 The men and women that wanted to go should’ve been able to go.
 It’s a cowardly act to cancel the celebration because the majority of the people don’t want to see you.
 To make it about the anthem is foolish.”

-The NFL recently announced a new policy requiring players to stand for the anthem if they’re on the field before a game, but gave them the option of staying in the locker room if they want to carry on the Colin Kaepernick-inspired campaign against police brutality and social injustice.
+Trump has repeatedly decried the players’ protest, referring to them as “sons of bitches” who should be fired at a rally for supporters in Alabama last year.
+Last month, the NFL announced a new policy – praised on Twitter by both Trump and Pence – requiring players to stand for the anthem if they’re on the field before a game.

+After the New England Patriots won the Super Bowl in 2017, several players declined to attend the White House ceremony honoring their team last August, citing their differences with the president.
+In February, the Golden State Warriors declined to attend the White House ceremony honoring their 2017 NBA Championship, instead using their trip to Washington to visit the Smithsonian National Museum of African-American History and Culture.

-Trump has repeatedly stoked the issue, saying the NFL should fire any players who kneel during the anthem.
-During an interview after the new policy was announced, Trump praised the league for doing “the right thing.”
+During an interview after the new NFL policy was announced, Trump praised the league for doing “the right thing.”

 “You have to stand proudly for the national anthem,” Trump said.
 Or “you shouldn’t be playing, you shouldn’t be there.
 Maybe they shouldn’t be in the country.”

+Late Monday, Trump added on Twitter: “Staying in the Locker Room for the playing of our National Anthem is as disrespectful to our country as kneeling.
+Sorry!”

-Several members of the Eagles have voiced staunch opposition.
+Several members of the Eagles have voiced staunch opposition to the owners’ decision.

-“This is a fear of the diminished bottom line,” defensive end Chris Long said last month after the NFL announced its new policy.
+“This is a fear of the diminished bottom line,” Long said last month.
 “It’s also fear of a president turning his base against a corporation.
 This is not patriotism.
 Don’t get it confused.
 These owners don’t love America more than the players demonstrating and taking real action to improve it.”

-Eagles safety Malcolm Jenkins is among the outspoken players have also vowed to carry on the cause.
+Jenkins has vowed to carry on the cause.

 “I will not let it silence me or stop me from fighting,” he said recently.
 “This has never been about taking a knee, raising a fist or anyone’s patriotism, but doing what we can to effect real change for real people.”

-In response to the canceled White House event, Sen. Bob Casey, D-Pa., invited the Eagles to come to Capitol Hill.
+Sen. Bob Casey, D-Pa., invited the Eagles to come to Capitol Hill.

 “I’m proud of what the @Eagles accomplished this year.
 I’m skipping this political stunt at the White House and just invited the Eagles to Congress. @Eagles How about a tour of the Capitol?” he wrote.